Bibelo/JWtoPodcast/README.md

 The XML file being locally copied to `<general_local_path>`

 Add this URL to your podcast player.
-The podcast player will then read the MP4 video directly from JW.ORG as sounds.
+The podcast player will then reads the MP4 video directly from JW.ORG as audio.
+The lower quality (240p) is used, the size is almost the same as if it were pure audio (so it appeared useless to convert to audio).

 **Tested successfully with Podcast Republic**